 Avoid the ‘clean girl’ aesthetic, or colours that have cool undertones, like light blues and greys.
 These make our brains think of refreshments, which is great for summer, but in the winter months, you should opt for warmer tones like orange and red.

-If, after you've made these changes, you still find you're suffering with a cold bedroom, read our guide on How To Get Out Of Bed When It’s Cold (without Spending Too Much!) for the cheapest ways to heat a room, including tips of how to keep warm without a heater.
+If, after you've made these changes, you still find you're suffering with a cold bedroom, read our guide on How To Get Out Of Bed When It’s Cold (without Spending Too Much!) for the cheapest ways to make your bedroom warmer, including tips of how to keep warm without a heater.
 Cold sleepers can also read our guide on How To Warm Up Cold Feet In Bed, for super snuggly sleep every night.